PFML frequently asked questions for employees

 Where can I find my IAWW?

-When DFML approves an application for PFML benefits, it issues an Approval Notice.
+When DFML approves your PFML application, you will receive an Approval Notice.
 Your IAWW, along with your weekly PFML benefit rate, will be provided in the Approval Notice.

-Will using PTO during my PFML leave impact my weekly benefit payments?
+Will using PTO to top off salary during my PFML leave impact my weekly benefit payments?

 Who monitors that I am not receiving more than my Individual Average Weekly Wage (IAWW)?